scyth/go-webproject/README.md

 ### Step 2

-Create your configuration file, like example below:

-	[default]
-	listen		= 127.0.0.1:8000
-	projectroot	= /path/to/go-webproject
-	templatepath	= /path/to/go-webproject/templates
-	tmpdir		= /tmp

-and save it in config/server.conf file.
+Copy the configuration file from examples/config/server.conf to config/server.conf and make appropriate changes for your environment.

 ### Step 3

 Start programming your handlers!
-Copy examples/handlers.go to src/, edit src/handlers.go and write some stuff based on examples provided.
+Copy examples/handlers/handlers.go to src/, edit src/handlers.go and write some stuff based on examples provided.

 ### Step 4

+Copy sample templates from example/templates/ to your templatePath directory you previously defined.

+### Step 5

 Compile and run the server, asuming your current working directory is still project root